wp-plugins/bullhorn-rss-display/readme.txt

 = Is this guaranteed to work =

-No. I threw it together in 2 hours.
+No. I pulled it together in a few hours.
 There are no guarantees.
 Plus its free!

 = Why don't you use the API? =